 When considering a new HVAC system, consider how different heating and cooling systems will affect the temperature, energy use and air quality in your home.
 Pay attention to the system ratings and capacity identified by BTUs (British Thermal Units).
 Typically, the capacity increases as the BTUs get bigger.
 Any newly manufactured HVAC system comes equipped with a programmable or smart thermostat, which is practical and promotes energy efficiency.

 All HVAC systems require routine maintenance for optimal performance.
 Consider investing in a low-maintenance, economical system for your peace of mind.
 Remember, take into account cost and noise levels too.
-HVAC systems are complicated, so do your research and speak to several experts before deciding on the right HVAC system for you!
+HVAC systems are complicated.
+Make sure to do your research and speak to several experts before deciding on the right HVAC system for you!